What are Credit Checks? Hard versus Soft Checks and Defaults Explained

 When companies run a soft credit check they get access to your basic information to see if you are eligible to take out credit.
 So, if you’re thinking about getting a credit card and are doing a comparison online of different cards, a soft credit check will be undertaken to check that you can afford and are likely to pay back a credit card.

 Soft credit checks will show up on your credit report, for example, if you do multiple searches for credit or buy a lot of things on a buy now pay later service in a month but it won’t impact your credit score.
+If you check your own credit score this can also appear as a soft credit check.
 So, if you’re buying something online and it says a soft credit check will be taken it’s not really anything to worry about.

 What is a hard credit check?

 A hard credit check is a complete review of your credit report and it may affect your credit score.
-A hard credit check will normally happen when you actually apply for a credit card or take something out on finance.
+A hard credit check will normally happen when you actually apply for a credit card, loan, mortgage or take something out on finance.

 Hard credit checks show up on your report and can impact your credit score, especially if you have multiple hard credit checks within a short space of time.
 So it’s always best to try and keep these to a minimum.
 Luckily, hard and soft searches aren’t on your report permanently and will eventually be removed.